T

 museum

-A small, quirky museum showcasing a fascinating collection of Chinese propaganda posters from the Mao era.
-It offers a unique historical and artistic perspective.
+A unique, privately-run museum showcasing a fascinating collection of Chinese propaganda posters from the Mao era.

-• The posters provide a visual record of a significant period in Chinese history.
+• Offers a rare glimpse into a significant period of Chinese history.

 4. Evening